Elaeus: History

 In 411 BCE, the Athenian squadron under Thrasyllus escaped with difficulty from Sestus to Elaeus; and it was here, just before the fatal Battle of Aegospotami (405 BCE), that the 180 Athenian triremes arrived in time to hear that Lysander was master of Lampsacus.
 A stele dating from the year 340 BCE, at which time Elaeus was governed by Athens, contains an inscription in Ionian script.
 The stele proclaimed that the Athenians gave certain privileges, such as political rights and ownership of property, to the people of Elaeus, and that the Athenian general Chares was charged with watching over them.
 Elaeus belonged to the Delian League, and from 375 BCE to the Second Athenian League.

 Alexander the Great is said to have visited Elaeus at the start of his Persian campaign in the spring of 334 BCE, in order to visit the temple of Protesilaus.
 Here he made an offering, before crossing the Dardanelles, and himself becoming the first of his army to set foot in Asia.
 In 200 BCE, Elaeus surrendered voluntarily to Philip V of Macedon. but in 190 BCE the citizens made overtures to the Romans.

 Imperial coins were struck at Elaeus in the time of the Roman emperor Commodus, of which a few remain.
 They depict Protesilaus as a warrior standing on the bow of a ship, ready to be the first to spring onto the enemy shore.
 Constantine's fleet in the Civil wars of the Tetrarchy, 323 CE, took up its moorings at Elaeus, while that of Licinius was anchored off the tomb of Ajax, in the Troad.
 Justinian fortified this important position.

 During the First World War, French and British troops temporarily occupied Cape Helles and Morto Bay.
-French soldiers plundered the region of ancient Elaeus.
-The French army brought five sarcophagi, jewellery, ancient pottery and other objects to Paris, which are now displayed in the Louvre.
-The area around Elaeus was subsequently destroyed by the intense fighting and artillery bombardments.
+The French Army encountered ancient remains while digging trenches.
+Fortuitous excavations were thus undertook under fire; operations were mainly supervised by Assyriologist Édouard Dhorme and exhumed artefacts were sent to the Louvre.
+French excavations resumed from 1920 to 1923.